 PIIRS provides fellowships for advanced graduate students whose dissertations are framed in terms of international or regional studies…

 Support for Princeton faculty takes many forms, from teaching opportunties with a travel component to funding and administrative resources.

 Funding to support course-related travel over fall and spring breaks.

 The Global Seminars are six-week, credit baring courses that take place abroad during the summer.

 Conferences & Events

 PIIRS welcomes funding proposals from Princeton faculty for co-sponsorship of conferences and workshops.

-Consists of a 3-year multidisciplinary group of faculty and students engaged in the study of a common theme of broad comparative, global…
+A PIIRS Research Community consists of a multidisciplinary group of faculty and students engaged in the study of a…

 Every year, PIIRS invites outstanding scholars from the United States and around the world to be in residence for a variety of visiting positions.